Time, temperature, the weather, my mood – it all affects how a loaf of bread will turn out.

 I wrote about sourdough starter and the care and keeping of it, on my Green Palette Kitchen website, and you can learn all about that HERE.

 There are many sourdough bread recipes out on the internet, and I encourage you to experiment and try a few.
-I always seems to fall back on the original recipe I created years ago.
+I always seem to fall back on the original recipe I created years ago.
 It’s easy and does the trick.

-Warning: sourdough bread takes patience, time and a whole host of other factors that are at times out of our range of understanding.
+Warning: sourdough bread takes patience, time, and a whole host of other factors that are at times out of our range of understanding.
 For example, I have duplicated this recipe a dozen times and come out with a different look and loaf of bread each time.
-The amount of rise time, how warm it is in your kitchen, how active your starter is can all affect it.
+The amount of rise time, how warm it is in your kitchen, and how active your starter is can all affect it.

-Rustic Sourdough Bread
+PrintRustic Sourdough Bread

-Makes 1 round loaf of bread
+- Yield: 1 loaf of bread 1x

 Ingredients